McTavishLab/extensiphy/tutorial/command_line_tutorial.md

 any_files
 ```

+## Using flags
-2. When you use the `ls` command, you'll see files and directories specific to your computer. you can also use the `-a` flag to show hidden files and directories.
+When you use the `ls` command, you'll see files and directories specific to your computer. you can also use the `-a` flag to show hidden files and directories.

 ```bash
 $ls -a